Strawberry Banana Smoothie Bowls (High Protein)

 This version is packed with protein, easy to customize, and thick enough to hold plenty of toppings.
-If you have leftover frozen strawberries and bananas, you have to try my Strawberry Banana Acai Bowl for an antioxidant boost.
-Make a variation of this healthy smoothie bowl with my Mango Strawberry Smoothie Bowl (No Banana) for a banana-free option.
+If you have leftover frozen strawberries and bananas, you have to try my Strawberry Banana Acai Bowl for a fun twist or make my Mango Strawberry Smoothie Bowl (No Banana) for a banana-free option.

 Ingredients